Diameter bounds for finite simple Lie algebras: Introduction

 \subsubsection{Extremely rapid random generation of classical Lie algebras}

 We study classical Lie algebras over $\F_p$ in detail.
-These are $\F_p$-forms of complex simple Lie algebras base changed to the algebraic closure of $\F_p$, and are classified as either

-\begin{description} \item[split] obtained from complex simple Lie algebras by base change to $\F_p$, \emph{e.g.}, $\slfrak_n(\F_p)$, \item[non-split] arising from symmetries in the Dynkin diagram, \emph{e.g.}, $\sufrak_n(\F_{p^2})$. \end{description} We prove that both types exhibit extremely rapid random generation, although in the non-split case we must exclude a (possibly empty) density $0$ subset of primes.
+Every Lie algebra over $\F_p$ that becomes isomorphic to a complex simple Lie algebra base changed to the algebraic closure of $\F_p$ arises (for $p > 3$) from an \emph{$\F_p$-form of a classical Lie algebra}.
+These come in two flavors: \begin{description} \item[split] obtained from complex simple Lie algebras by base change to $\F_p$, \emph{e.g.}, $\slfrak_n(\F_p)$; \item[non-split] arising from symmetries in the Dynkin diagram, \emph{e.g.}, $\sufrak_n(\F_{p^2})$. \end{description} We prove that both types exhibit extremely rapid random generation, although in the non-split case we must exclude a small density subset of primes.